Wheelchair Accessible Bus Routes

 Bus Stops

-Some bus stops are inaccessible to PIWs owing to site conditions; usually when there are steps leading up to the kerb edge or when there are no footpaths leading to the bus stop.
+Some bus stops are inaccessible to PIWs owing to site conditions; usually when there are steps leading up to the kerb edge or when no footpaths are leading to the bus stop.
 As of 2016, 137 bus stops were not yet wheelchair-accessible, which represented less than 3% of the 4,700 bus stops in Singapore.
 The LTA has targeted to upgrade all these bus stops by 2020.

 PIWs are also not allowed across the border, and cross-border bus services only allow PIWs along the Singapore sectors.